 Let’s look at what he’s leaving out.

 Today, you’ll hear many artists blame music streaming for their difficulties with making a living.
-The ability of artists to live well is a real concern, so we need to work on real problems, not the misguided Peter Frampton royalties speal.
+The ability of artists to live well is a real concern, so we need to work on real problems, not the misguided Peter Frampton royalties spiel.

 Although I can’t match Peter Frampton’s total royalties earned or his CV, I make my own music and hold all of the rights to it.
-Learning how this stuff works has been my top priority, and young music-makers need to clear it up as we launch our careers.
+Learning how this stuff works has been my top priority, and young music-makers need to clear it up as they launch their careers.

-But first, I have to hand it to a reader who wrote this to me, not knowing yet the subject of today’s issue:
+But first, I have to hand it to a reader who wrote this to me, not knowing yet about our subject today:

 “All artists need to stop using Spotify as a platform ASAP.
 Their model is anti-artist!”